-- In October 2010, we adopted a reorganization plan that was designed to eliminate redundant costs resulting from our 2007 acquisition of Biomateriali and to improve efficiencies in manufacturing operations.
-We have completed the transition of AlboGraft vascular graft manufacturing into our existing corporate headquarters in Burlington, Massachusetts. - In May 2011, we adopted a reorganization plan that was designed to eliminate redundant costs resulting from our 2010 acquisition of the LifeSpan vascular graft and to improve efficiencies in manufacturing operations.
-We have completed the transition of LifeSpan vascular graft manufacturing into our existing corporate headquarters in Burlington, Massachusetts. - In November 2012, we initiated a project to build a third clean room for our newly acquired XenoSure biologic patch.
+- In May 2011, we adopted a reorganization plan that was designed to eliminate redundant costs resulting from our 2010 acquisition of the LifeSpan vascular graft and to improve efficiencies in manufacturing operations.
+We have completed the transition of LifeSpan vascular graft manufacturing into our existing corporate headquarters in Burlington, Massachusetts. - In November 2012, we initiated a project to build a third clean room for our newly acquired XenoSure biologic vascular patch.
 We expect this transition to our Burlington facility to continue into the second half of 2013 resulting in a negative impact to our gross profit.
 Once the transition is complete, we expect the gross margins on our XenoSure biologic vascular patch to improve beginning in 2014; however, there can be no assurance that these results will be achieved, if at all.
-Further, the production of the XenoSure biological patch will be our first experience in manufacturing biological tissues.
+Further, the production of the XenoSure biologic vascular patch will be our first experience in manufacturing biological tissues.
 There can be no assurance that we will not experience delays or additional expenses associated with the transfer of this patch and there can be no assurance that our current supply agreement with Neovasc will be sufficient to meet sales demand during the transition.

-Our execution of these business opportunities may affect the comparability of our financial results from period to period and may cause substantial fluctuations from period to period, as we incur related restructuring and other non-recurring charges, as well as longer term impacts to revenues and operating expenditures.
-For example, in 2011 we exited the stent graft business, and realized gains of approximately \$0.7 million in 2011 and \$0.2 million in 2012 in connection with that exit.
+Our execution of these strategies may affect the comparability of our financial results from period to period and may cause substantial fluctuations from period to period, as we incur related restructuring and other non-recurring charges, as well as longer term impacts to revenues and operating expenditures.
+For example, in 2011 we exited the stent graft business and realized gains of approximately \$0.7 million in 2011 and \$0.2 million in 2012 in connection with that exit.

 Fluctuations in the rate of exchange between the U.S. dollar and foreign currencies, primarily the Euro, affect our financial results.
-For the three months ended March 31, 2013, approximately 33% of our sales were from outside the Americas.
+For the six months ended June 30, 2013, approximately 34% of our sales were from outside the Americas.
 We expect that foreign currencies will continue to represent a similarly significant percentage of our sales in the future.
 Selling, marketing, and administrative costs related to these sales are largely denominated in the same respective currency, thereby partially mitigating our transaction risk exposure.
 However, most of our foreign sales are denominated in local currency, and if there is an increase in the rate at which a foreign currency is exchanged for U.S. dollars, it will require more of the foreign currency to equal a specified amount of U.S. dollars than before the rate increase.
 In such cases we will report less in U.S. dollars than we did before the rate increase went into effect.